13 ways to improve your website user engagement

 Why is User Engagement so important?

-The overall success and ranking of your website is dependant on the amount of website user engagement that it produces.
+The overall success and ranking of your website is dependent on the amount of website user engagement that it produces.
 And so, getting users to engage with your content and take action is a vital step in the ability to convert leads into customers.
 Without that initial engagement, you can bid farewell to convincing site visitors to connect with your brand and make a buying decision.
 What you end up with is a high bounce rate and no rankings to get your online presence out of the gutter.

 It’s a fact that first impressions matter.
 After all, the way in which customers process that first visit to your website determines the rest of their journey when it comes to interacting with your business.